English diaspora: New Zealand

 New Zealand's foundational culture was English, given the strong representation in the mid and late-nineteenth century with the English being the largest in migration inflows.

 A 19th-century English company the "New Zealand Company" played a key role in the colonisation of New Zealand.
-The company was formed to carry out the principles of systematic colonisation devised by Edward Gibbon Wakefield, who envisaged the creation of a new-model English society in the southern hemisphere.
+The company was formed to carry out the principles of systematic colonisation devised by Edward Gibbon Wakefield, who envisaged the creation of a new-model English society in the Southern Hemisphere.

 James Cook claimed New Zealand for Britain on his arrival in 1769.
 The establishment of British colonies in Australia from 1788 and the boom in whaling and sealing in the Southern Ocean brought many Europeans to the vicinity of New Zealand.
 By 1830 there was a population of about 800 non Māori which included a total of about 200 runaway convicts and seamen.
 The seamen often lived in New Zealand for a short time before joining another ship a few months later.
 In 1839 there were 1100 Europeans living in the North Island.

 The Canterbury Association was founded in London on 27 March 1848 and incorporated by Royal Charter on 13 November 1849.
 They recruited settlers from the south of England, creating a definite English influence over that region.
 In the 1860s most migrants settled in the South Island due to gold discoveries and the availability of flat grass covered land for pastoral farming.

 Data

-From 1840, the English comprised the largest single group among New Zealand’s overseas-born, consistently being over 50 percent, sometimes 60 percent of those who were born in the United Kingdom and Ireland.
+From 1840, the English constituted the largest single group among New Zealand's overseas-born, consistently being over 50 percent, sometimes 60 percent of those who were born in the United Kingdom and Ireland.
 Despite their prominence as migrants, at no point after the early 1850s did the English-born constitute a majority of the colonial population.

 In the 1851 Census, just over half (50.5%) the total population was born in England, this proportion then fell to 36.5% (1861) and 24.3% by 1881.
 In 2013, there were 215,589 English-born representing 21.5% of all overseas-born residents or 5 percent of the total population and is still the most-common birthplace outside New Zealand.
 In the recent 2018 census, 210,915 were born in England or 4.49% of the total population, a slight decrease from 2013.